California CPE Requirements

 - Non-Technical: communication skills, word processing, sales, marketing, motivational techniques, negotiating skills, office management, practice management and personnel management.

-- Courses designed to meet the Regulatory Review requirement must have a final exam and be passed with a score of 90% or above to receive credit toward that requirement.
+- Courses designed to meet the Regulatory Review requirement must have a final exam and be passed with a score of 90% or above to receive credit toward that requirement, per Board regulations.

 - Only required to complete 20 hours of CE for each full six-month interval from the date the license was issued to the license expiration date.